prajwol-stha/Graphics-React-Native/README.md

 ### Make sure to check above links for documentation and usage of the installed packages

-## Step 2: Run the Project in real device
+## Step 2: Run the Project in real device as it might not work properly with emulator
 ```
 npx react-native run-android
 ```

+## Branch 'deeplinking' is for learning deeplinking